The central limit theorem on nilpotent Lie groups: Introduction

-Our first goal in this paper will be to establish the general case of the CLT and the Berry-Esseen estimates, see Theorems \ref{CLT} \ref{BE}, allowing the group to be non-stratified and most importantly the walk to be \emph{non-centered} (we also say ``biased'').
-Unlike the case of commutative groups, the analysis of non-centered walks does not reduce easily to that of centered walks.
-A delicate issue is to understand precisely how to renormalize the random walk after recentering, in order to obtain an absolutely continuous probability measure in the limit.
-The large scale geometry of the distribution $\mu^{*n}$ depends in a subtle way on the drift and attempts to find a suitable renormalization have been made by Virtser \cite{virtser74} for the full upper-triangular unipotent matrix group, then by Raugi \cite{raugi78} for general nilpotent Lie groups.
-However neither formulation is fully satisfactory: Virtser's renormalization is too strong, leading in some cases to non-absolutely continuous distributions in the limit, whereas Raugi's renormalization may lead to full escape of mass in the limit (see end of \Cref{Sec-CLT+BE} for a detailed discussion).
-We shall show the right way to renormalize non-centered random walks on nilpotent Lie groups, so that the limit distribution is always a smooth probability measure.
+Unlike the case of commutative groups, \emph{the analysis of non-centered walks does not reduce to that of centered walks}.
+It is true that certain questions for non-centered walks can be solved by reducing to the centered case, for example the behavior of $\mu^{*n}$ in a neighborhood of the origin: as Alexopoulos observes in \cite[1.11]{alexopoulos02-2}, $d\mu^{*n}(x)= e^{-\beta_{\mu}n} \chi_{\mu}(x) d\mu_{0}^{*n}(x)$ where $\mu_{0}$ is a centered probability measure, $\beta_{\mu}>0$, and $ \chi_{\mu}$ is a well chosen character of the group.
+This however yields no information on the kind of questions we are considering in this paper, namely the behavior of $\mu^{*n}$ around its average, where most of the mass is located.
+A delicate issue in establishing a central limit theorem for biased walks is to understand precisely how to renormalize the random walk after recentering, in order to obtain an absolutely continuous probability measure in the limit.
+The large scale geometry of the distribution $\mu^{*N}$ depends in a subtle way on the increment average and attempts to find a suitable renormalization have been made by Virtser \cite{virtser74} for the full upper-triangular unipotent matrix group, then by Raugi \cite{raugi78} for general nilpotent Lie groups.
+However neither formulation is fully satisfactory: Virtser's renormalization is too strong, leading in some cases to non-absolutely continuous distributions in the limit, whereas Raugi's renormalization may lead to full escape of mass in the limit (see the end of \Cref{Sec-CLT+BE} for a detailed discussion).
+We shall show the right way to renormalize non-centered random walks on nilpotent Lie groups, so that the limiting distribution is always a smooth probability measure.